Opening a gap in the dispersion of the collective excitations of a driven-dissipative condensate subject to an external coherent drive: Non-interacting case ( )

 \subsection{Phase diagram: steady states vs limit cycles}

-We conclude the Section by summarizing the different regimes for a given value of the incoherent pump strength above threshold $P/\gamma>1$ into a single phase diagram as a function of the detuning $\Delta$ and the amplitude $E_{inc}$ of the external coherent drive.
+We conclude the Section by summarizing the different regimes for a given value of the incoherent pump strength above threshold $P/\gamma>1$ into a single phase diagram \footnote{Numerical continuation of the bifurcation curves was performed using the MATLAB software package MatCont, see \rev{\cite{dhooge2008new}} } as a function of the detuning $\Delta$ and the amplitude $E_{coh}$ of the external coherent drive.
 An example of such phase diagram is shown in Fig.\ref{graph: phase diagram}.

 The different colors correspond to different behaviors, namely stationary state vs. limit cycle and no real gap vs. real gap at $k=0$.
 The hatching indicates the regions where some finite-$k$ modes are unstable: here the system does not admit any spatially uniform stable solution and will develop a spatial modulation in the $xy$ plane, with the possibility of eventually reaching a spatially modulated steady state.